-RAFT was a US Naval Academy Aerospace student satellite project designed to give students real hands on experience in satellite engineering, design and operations.
+RAFT was a US Naval Academy Aerospace student amateur satellite project designed to give students real hands on experience in satellite engineering, design and communications.
 The USNA RAFT will accomplish these objectives:

 CUBESATS: Cubesats are a Stanford University program initiated by Dr. Bob Twiggs to provide low cost satellite launches for student experiments.
 Those cubesats are all 4" in size and are launched 3 at a time from simple standard launchers called P-PODS.
 As many as a dozen or more may be launched on a single launch vehicle.
 Link to Stanford CUBESATS or see DOD's MEPSI, and Others.

 DOD Interest: The DOD interest in this RAFT project is its requirement to TRACK all space objects and the difficulty it will have in tracking these 4" cubesat clusters due to their large numbers and small size which is below the NSSS routine tracking ability.
 RAFT was approved by the DOD Space Experiments Review Board in the fall of 2002.
 Since DOD cannot pay for our project to fly on the typical Cubesat Russian (low cost) launcher, DOD developed their own 5" cubesat launcher.

 RAFT OBJECTIVES: The RAFT Mission is to provide a cubesat in the cubesat cluster which has an on-board receiver capable of identifying itself via the NSS satellite Radar Tracking system to help locate the Cubesats.
 Without this receiver, the Cubesats are too small to be detected by normal non-queued tracking systems, and so there is no easy way to find these individual cubesats once they have begun to spread from the original launch tracking elements.